chrriedel/MyDemoWebresource/readme.md

 ./initScript/init-project.sh
 ```

-# The next section explains the structure and content of the newly created project.
+# The next section explains the structure and content of this project and the example JavaScript and TypeScript project folders.

 ## Folder Structure

 ### Key Files and Directories

-- **initScript/**: Contains the initialization script to set up the project.
+- **initScript/**: Contains the initialization script to set up a new project.

   - `init-project.sh`: Script to initialize the project, install dependencies, and set up configurations.